renatabiniek/moodbox/README.md

   * Submit button submits the details populated in the form, triggers a success message "Your post has been submitted!" and redirects to the My tools page.
   * There the user can see the newly created post with "Awaiting approval" status.
 Once approved by the admin, it will change to Published.
   * Each tool item shows two buttons: Edit and Delete, that allow the logged in user to manage their tools.
   * **Edit tool** page displays when Edit button is clicked.
-The form is identical to the Add tool form but pre-populated with the specific tool's details,which can be edited.
+The form is identical to the Add tool form but pre-populated with the specific tool's details, which can be edited.
   * Update tool button is displayed at the bottom of the form to submit changes.
   * A confirmation message "Your edited post has been submitted!" appears once submitted.
   * **Delete tool** modal pops up when the Delete button is clicked.
 It includes a warning message that the delete action cannot be undone.